Sports and activities

 Tobago has so much to offer and so much to see.
-Our local agents – Destination Tobago can arrange tours and trips with very experienced guides.
+Our local agents – Yes Tourism can arrange tours and trips with very experienced guides.

 The leatherback turtle can weigh up to 700kgs!
 These massive creatures swim thousands of miles to return to the place of their birth to lay their eggs.
 In the egg-laying season and later when the baby turtles hatch and return to the sea, it is possible to join an organised group to watch this incredible and very moving process.
 The turtle is a protected species and all their egg-laying areas are strictly controlled during the laying and hatching season, generally March to September.